Newcastle United F.C.: 1881–1903: Formation and early history

 The first record of football being played on Tyneside dates from 3 March 1877 at Elswick Rugby Club.
 Later that year, Newcastle's first football club, Tyne Association, was formed.
 The origins of Newcastle United Football Club itself can be traced back to the formation of a football club by the Stanley Cricket Club of Byker in November 1881.
 This team was renamed Newcastle East End F.C. in October 1882, to avoid confusion with the cricket club in Stanley, County Durham.
 Rosewood F.C. of Byker merged with Newcastle East End a short time later.
 In 1886, Newcastle East End moved from Byker to Heaton.
 In August 1882, Newcastle West End F.C. formed from West End Cricket Club, and in May 1886 moved into St James' Park.
 The two clubs became rivals in the Northern League.
 In 1889, Newcastle East End became a professional team, before becoming a limited company the following March.
 Newcastle West End, on the other hand, was in serious financial trouble and approached East End with a view to a takeover.
-Newcastle West End was eventually dissolved, and a number of its players and backroom staff joined Newcastle East End, effectively merging the two clubs, with Newcastle East End taking over the lease on St James' Park in May 1892.
+Newcastle West End was eventually dissolved, and a number of its players and backroom staff joined Newcastle East End, with Newcastle East End taking over the lease on St James' Park in May 1892.